Amsterdam Crusaders: Recent history

 In recent years Amsterdam Crusaders have dominated the American Football Bond Nederland competition, having won 8 of the last 9 national titles.
-In 2006 they posted their first undefeated season in many years, but were made to fight for the ultimate crown by the Delft Dragons, who were only defeated in overtime - the only time this has occurred in the Tulip Bowl's history.
+In 2006, they posted their first undefeated season in many years, but were made to fight for the ultimate crown by the Delft Dragons, who were only defeated in overtime - the only time this has occurred in the Tulip Bowl's history.
 In 2010, the Cru posted a second consecutive perfect record on their way to their 16th National title.

-Remarkably, the Amsterdam Crusaders have failed to reach the Tulip Bowl only four times (1986, 1992, 2001 and 2011) in the 25 seasons they have competed in the Dutch domestic league (did not compete in 1994 and 1995 due to participation in Football League of Europe).
+The Amsterdam Crusaders have failed to reach the Tulip Bowl only four times (1986, 1992, 2001 and 2011) in the 25 seasons they have competed in the Dutch domestic league (did not compete in 1994 and 1995 due to participation in Football League of Europe).

 In 2006 Amsterdam returned to European competition by entering the EFAF Cup.
 The Crusaders were given a tough draw and lost their group games 23–0 to 2005 finalists Templiers d'Elancourt and 38–14 to eventual semi-finalists Zurich Renegades.

 In 2007, the Crusaders were handed a tough EFAF Cup draw, with an away trip to Oslo Vikings followed by a home matchup vs the German Football League's Berlin Adler.
 Amsterdam provided a surprise result in the opening game, defeating the Vikings 27–21 only two weeks after Oslo had defeated Berlin in Germany, but a 34–6 to the Adler in Amsterdam meant they failed to reach the semi-final.

 On 28 October 2007, Amsterdam Crusaders failed to make it 6 Dutch championships in a row, losing 25–16 to Maastricht Wildcats in the national championship game, Tulip Bowl XXIII.

 The 2008 season saw another national championship.
 On 13 July 2008 the Cru won the Tulip Bowl for the 14th time in their history after a 7–3 regular season, ensuring they enter their 25th year of existence as Dutch Champion.
 Amsterdam avenged Tulip Bowl XXIII by defeating Maastricht Wildcats 20–8 with touchdown passes from Claudio Bartolozzi to Wide receiver Renze Burgers and Tight end Marcus Muler, and an interception return for a touchdown by Stef Hupsel.

 The 2008 EFAF Cup saw the Crusaders perform admirably with some impressive defensive performances in a 26–12 loss to Berlin Adler of the German Football League in Berlin.
 Amsterdam hosted Danish champions Triangle Razorbacks on 20 April 2008 but slipped to a disappointing 3–0 loss to end their Euro season for 2008.